ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 **Leave from Training**

-This policy defines leave that can be taken while on the Training Program, including statutory and additional leave.
-Additional leave provisions are specific to the training pathway, links are provided to relevant policies.
+This policy defines what leave can be taken while on training, including statutory and additional leave.

 **Training Pathway Transfer**

-This describes the policy to transfer from AGPT or RVTS training pathways to IP.
+This describes the policy to transfer within the Fellowship Program.

 **Withdrawal from Training**